Are you in love with fall? Oh, I am, I am! I love the cool temperatures, delicious recipes, football, sweatshirts, and fires around the fire pit.

 Also, you need to know that when curing sweet potatoes it also helps to seal in the potatoes natural moisture and activate enzymes that will repair any damage that was done during the harvest of the sweet potato.

-But keep in mind, that curing needs to take place only hours after harvest because if not, you could lose the potatoes as moisture will begin to get to them.
+However, keep in mind, that curing needs to take place only hours after harvest because if not, you could lose the potatoes as moisture will begin to get to them.

-What is Required During Curing?
+What Is Required During Curing?

 Now that we know that curing is what makes sweet potatoes sweet, you may be wondering what curing actually is.